Compare/Check Point Harmony / Avanan

 Why Cambrient doesn't have this problem

-Cambrient connects via read/analyze API permissions — not as a mail transport.
+Cambrient connects via read and analyze API permissions, not as a mail transport.
 We never insert ourselves into the mail flow, never require safelisting of any IP addresses, and never create conditions for a mail loop.
 Every email is analyzed regardless of sender, including emails from other Cambrient customers.
 There is no blind spot.

 Even without the blind spot, Harmony falls short.